aksh0712/ANALYTICS_PROJECT-2/README.md

     For both the methods a classification report is generated.
 13) Machine Learning algorithm is applied for better precision, accuracy and recall.
     a.
 Decision Tree Algorithm - Fine tuning parameters, feature importance, visualize the decision tree using graphViz package
     b.
-Random Forest - visualize the relative importance of features using barplot, tuning parameters
+Random Forest - visualize the relative importance of features using barplot, tuning parameters.